ozturkfemre/website/content/blogs/dataviz.md

     to the axis.*

 -   *log: whether the x- and/or y-axis should be plotted on a logarithmic scale.
-A value of \"x\" indicates a logarithmic x-axis, while \"y\" indicates a logarithmic y-axis, and \"xy\" indicates a logarithmic scale for both axes.*
+A value of "x" indicates a logarithmic x-axis, while "y" indicates a logarithmic y-axis, and "xy" indicates a logarithmic scale for both axes.*

 -   *xlim and ylim: the limits of the x- and y-axis, respectively.*

 -   *xaxt and yaxt: the style of the axis ticks.
-A value of \"n\" indicates that no axis should be drawn, while \"s\" indicates a small axis, \"m\" indicates a medium axis, and \"l\" indicates a large axis.*
+A value of "n" indicates that no axis should be drawn, while "s" indicates a small axis, "m" indicates a medium axis, and "l" indicates a large axis.*

 I will use the last example to show `par` function.
 However, line will not be in the same graph this time.